thheller/shadow-css/README.md

 - `(cb/index-path (io/file "src" "main"))` finds all `.clj`, `.cljs`, `.cljc` files in the specified `src/main` directory and extracts `(css ...)` forms from it.
 You can call this multiple times if you have additional directories that should be indexed.

+### Build Structure

-- The `cb/generate` configures the basic build structure
+The `cb/generate` configures the basic build structure.
 CSS output is configured in "chunks".
 Basically think of the entire build as producing one `.css` file.
 It may sometimes be more desirable to split that file into smaller chunks when needed.
 This example only has one, here the `:ui` chunk will later create the `ui.css` file.
-Don't worry about splitting too much, it is often not necessary.
+Don't worry about splitting too much for now, it is often not necessary.

+### Chunk :entries

 The generator needs to know which CSS should go into which chunk.
 For this `shadow-css` uses the namespace structure from your code.
-The `:entries [my.app]` option means, that it will take your `my.app` namespace, include all CSS found in the file for that namespace, and then also follow all the required namespaces from `my.app` to also include those and follow them as well.
-Assuming `my.app` actually required all your namespaces (directly or indirectly), then this would be enough to create CSS for all your files.
-You may add additional namespaces into the `:entries` vector.
-You may also replace the `:entries` option with `:include [my.app*]` instead, which will end up including all namespaces with the `my.app` prefix, in addition to their dependencies.
+The `:entries [my.app]` option means, that it will take the `my.app` namespace, include all CSS found in the file for that namespace, and then also follow all the required namespaces from `my.app` to also include those and follow them as well.
+Assuming `my.app` actually required all your namespaces, which it will for most projects, either directly or indirectly, then this would be enough to create CSS for all your files.
+You may add additional namespaces into the `:entries` vector when needed.

+### Chunk :include
+You may also use the `:include [my.app*]` instead, or in addition to `:entries`.
+This will end up including all namespaces with the `my.app` prefix, but does not follow any other required namespaces.
+You may also add multiple patterns into this vector.
+A `*` at the end is used for a wildcard prefix match, the `*` may only be at the end for now.
+You may also just put a regular namespace here like `:include [my.app]`, which will only include the CSS for that namespace and nothing else.

 - `cb/minify` strips all comments and whitespace from the generated outputs.
 - `cb/write-outputs-to` writes the actual `.css` files to the supplied dir.
 For the `:ui` chunk it generates a `public/css/ui.css` in this case.
 - The `doseq` is for printing warnings (e.g. missing aliases).
 A bit rough but works for now.

-You may run this from the REPL, `lein run -m build/css-release`, `shadow-cljs run build/css-release` or `clj -X build/css-release`
+### Custom CSS aliases

+Custom aliases or other things can be added before `generate` is called.
+Adding or overriding an alias is just `(assoc-in build-state [:aliases :px-4] {:color "green"})`.

+The default available aliases can be found [in this file](https://github.com/thheller/shadow-css/blob/main/src/main/shadow/css/aliases.edn).

-`build-state` is just a map, which contains everything interesting about the build.
+The `build-state` threaded through the `->` form is just a map, which contains everything interesting about the build.
 Feel free to explore, e.g. via `tap>` in the shadow-cljs Inspect UI.
 It can become fairly large, but it is pretty self-explanatory.

-Custom aliases or other things can be added before `generate` is called.
-Adding or overriding an alias is just `(assoc-in build-state [:aliases :px-4] {:color "green"})`.
+## Running the actual CSS build

+`css-release` ultimately is just a regular Clojure function.
+You may run this from the REPL, `lein run -m build/css-release`, `shadow-cljs run build/css-release` or `clj -X build/css-release`.

 ## Development Setup